 ''' This example demonstrates a TCP server interface.
 It will listen for incoming connections on the specified IP address and port number.

 [[TCP Server Interface]]

 type = TCPServerInterface

-enabled = yes

-prefer_ipv6 = True
+interface_enabled = True

 device = eth0

 port = 4242

+prefer_ipv6 = True

 '''

 To use the TCP Server Interface over Yggdrasil, you can simply specify the Yggdrasil tun device and a listening port, like so: